-In circumstances where a Vendor is in receipt of grant aid from an Irish statutory or semi-state body consent will usually be required (unless all grant monies are to be repaid).
-The usual grant authority consents that are required in an Irish context are from Enterprise Ireland (a semi-state body tasked with promoting and supporting indigenous Irish Companies) and from the Industrial Development Agency (IDA) (also a semi-state body, tasked with promoting foreign direct investment in Ireland).
+In circumstances where a vendor is in receipt of grant aid from an Irish statutory or semi-state body, consent will usually be required (unless all grant monies are to be repaid).
+The usual grant authority consents that are required in an Irish context are from Enterprise Ireland (a semi-state body tasked with promoting and supporting indigenous Irish companies) and from the Industrial Development Agency (IDA) (also a semi-state body, tasked with promoting foreign direct investment in Ireland).
 Enterprise Ireland and the IDA should be kept abreast of the transaction from an early stage to ensure that such consents can be delivered in a timely manner.

-In circumstances where due diligence has identified a corporate or commercial consent that is business critical (e.g. a change of control clause in a material contract), or has identified a transactional consent, the parties will often have a split signing and completion.
+In circumstances where due diligence has identified a corporate or commercial consent that is business-critical (eg, a change of control clause in a material contract), or has identified a transactional consent, the parties will often have a split signing and completion.
 This means that the parties will execute the agreement but the completion of the transaction will be conditional on the consents being obtained.
-In such circumstances, it is usual for a Purchaser to seek to include a right to terminate the agreement (or walk away) if the consents are not obtained (with acceptable conditions) by a certain date.
+In such circumstances, it is usual for a purchaser to seek to include a right to terminate the agreement (or walk away) if the consents are not obtained (with acceptable conditions) by a certain date.

-5.3 Financial Assistance - Share Sale
+5.3 Financial assistance share sale

-The Companies Act prohibits a Target giving commitments or permitting its assets to be used to leverage the acquisition or its funding, either directly or indirectly (Financial Assistance).
+The Companies Act prohibits a target giving commitments or permitting its assets to be used to leverage the acquisition or its funding, either directly or indirectly (financial assistance).

 The rationale behind the prohibition is to avoid a reduction in shareholder funds by a limited liability company and to prevent prejudicial action by shareholders to prioritise their rights and entitlements at the expense of creditor protection.
-Financial Assistance can be provided by a private limited company if an approval procedure (the Summary Approval Procedure) is followed.
+Financial assistance can be provided by a private limited company if an approval procedure (the summary approval procedure) is followed.

-This requires the directors of the Target to swear a statutory declaration that the company will be able to discharge its debts and other liabilities in full within the 12-month period following the transaction or arrangement.
-The declaration must also outline the nature of the benefit which will accrue to the Target directly or indirectly from the transaction.
-The transaction requires the approval of at least 75% of the shareholders of the Target not more than 12 months in advance of any Financial Assistance being provided.
+This requires the directors of the target to swear a statutory declaration that the company will be able to discharge its debts and other liabilities in full within the 12-month period following the transaction or arrangement.
+The declaration must also outline the nature of the benefit which will accrue to the target directly or indirectly from the transaction.
+The transaction requires the approval of at least 75 per cent of the shareholders of the target not more than 12 months in advance of any financial assistance being provided.

-The Summary Approval Procedure rules provide that an Irish Court may, on application of a liquidator, creditor, member or contributory of the Target, or the Director of Corporate Enforcement, declare a director personally responsible without any limitation of liability, for all or any liabilities of the Target where a declaration is made without having reasonable grounds for the opinion on the solvency of the Target as set out in the declaration.
-Importantly, it will be assumed that the directors did not have reasonable grounds for swearing the statutory declaration if the Target is wound up within twelve months of the swearing of the statutory declaration.
+The summary approval procedure rules provide that an Irish court may, on application of a liquidator, creditor, member or contributory of the target, or the Director of Corporate Enforcement, declare a director personally responsible without any limitation of liability, for all or any liabilities of the target where a declaration is made without having reasonable grounds for the opinion on the solvency of the target as set out in the declaration.
+Importantly, it will be assumed that the directors did not have reasonable grounds for swearing the statutory declaration if the target is wound up within 12 months of the swearing of the statutory declaration.

-Although not within the scope of this chapter, it should be noted that the Summary Approval Procedure is not available to public limited companies other than in very limited circumstances.
+Although not within the scope of this guide, it should be noted that the summary approval procedure is not available to public limited companies, other than in very limited circumstances.

-5.4 The Share Purchase Agreement
+5.4 The share purchase agreement

-In Ireland the SPA, whether in respect of a Share Purchase or an Asset Purchase, can generally be divided into 4 parts: (i) the parties, recitals and definitions; (ii) the completion and consideration provisions; (iii) the warranties; and (iv) the boilerplate provisions.
+The SPA, whether in respect of a share purchase or an asset purchase, can generally be divided into four parts: (1) the parties, recitals and definitions; (2) the completion and consideration provisions; (3) the warranties; and (4) the boilerplate provisions.
 We have summarised the principle clauses below.